Health & Well-Being

 What does it mean to age successfully?
 More importantly, do you have a plan to do so?

 These domains of successful aging collectively define aging well for many.
-But having meaningful spiritual beliefs or religious involvement is also essential to age well, enabling people to persist through hard times.
+But having meaningful spiritual beliefs or religious involvement is also essential — enabling people to persist through hard times.

-Personal resilience or hardiness (bouncing back from adversity) and motivational reserve (proactivity and having an individual sense of purpose) are also key attributes.
-Indeed, among successful agers, we see a spirit of optimism and adventure, as well as a willingness to take risks and set out on a new course in life.
+Personal resilience, or hardiness (the ability to bounce back from adversity), and motivational reserve, characterized by an individual sense of purpose and proactivity, are also key attributes.
+Among successful agers, we consistently see a spirit of optimism and adventure, as well as a willingness to take risks and set out on a new course in life.

 People can age successfully even while living with illness, loss, or isolation from others.
-They seem to have found a way to deal with life’s surprises, joys, and disappointments.
+They seem to have found a way to navigate life’s surprises, joys, and disappointments.

-Those who age well derive happiness and satisfaction from everyday pursuits, be it tending to plants, reading, caring for pets, cooking, or anything else.
-Perhaps they sit in the park or walk daily.
-They embrace their cultural heritage.
-They are content to take what life offers them, controlling what they can and not worrying about the rest.
+Those who age well find happiness and satisfaction in everyday pursuits — tending plants, reading, caring for pets, cooking, or simply sitting in the park or walking daily.
+They embrace their cultural heritage and are content to accept what life offers, controlling what they can and not worrying about the rest.

-Successful agers spoke of not feeling old and accepting their limitations.
-They held individualistic feelings about work, retirement, religion, and spirituality.
-They exhibited a notable lack of fear about death and rarely reminisced about the past.
-These attributes reflect flexibility in adapting to life’s pleasures and problems —essential for aging well.
+Successful agers spoke of not feeling old and of accepting their limitations with grace.
+They held individualistic views on work, retirement, religion, and spirituality.
+They showed a notable lack of fear of death and rarely reminisced about the past.
+These attributes reflect the flexibility to adapt to life’s pleasures and problems — and that flexibility is essential for aging well.

-The following characteristics are associated with better physical and mental health, better cognitive functioning, and an enriched social life:
+Research consistently links the following characteristics to better physical and mental health, stronger cognitive functioning, and an enriched social life:

 • Increased self-confidence and self-reliance